 - Using mulch in your flowerbeds also reduced evaporation.
 Adding pine needles or wood chips can create a beautiful setting and be practical at the same time.
 Always use mulch over soil and never over plastic.

 - Maintenance is a year-round requirement to optimize your garden.
-Pruning, mowing, and weeding at appropriate times reduces water consumption.
+Pruning, mowing, and weeding at appropriate times reduce water consumption.
 Limited use of fertilizers, pest control, and over-irrigation can all contribute to saving our precious water.

 Understanding water conservation is all of our responsibility.
 We need to ensure we look after the limited natural resources we have.
 Building landscapes with natural plants, grasses, and mulch can reduce wastage and keep our gardens green.